deltachat/securejoin/README.md

 broken down to a "one-line-per-phrase" format, as to make reviewing diffs easier.

-## The document uses RestructuredText

-While this readme uses Markdown syntax, the actual document uses the richer RestructuredText format and in particular the "Sphinx Document Generators".
+While this Readme uses Markdown syntax, the actual document uses the richer RestructuredText format and in particular the "Sphinx Document Generators".
 You can probably get around by just mimicking the syntax and "tricks"